Git-In-China/lantern/src/github.com/getlantern/lantern-mobile/test/README.md

 The script will upload the debug APK before running any test.
 Supply `--no-upload` option to skip uploading and use the latest uploaded APK.

-## Test on locally connected device
+### Test on locally connected device

 * Uninstall Lantern from target device.

 Selendroid will install the APK with a different signature.
 Installation will fail if there's an existing APK with different signature is installed.

+* Connect device and keep screen unlocked.

 * Start Selendroid standalone server (will download it at first time).